Amazon Appstore Payments

 - The program is free.
 You pay nothing to create a developer account, use Amazon APIs, and submit apps.

 - Q: Can I list (or post) free apps?

 - Yes.
 You are welcome to give away free apps on Amazon.

 - Q: I plan to monetize the apps that I submit to the Amazon Appstore.
 Will I be taxed on my royalties from these apps?
 How do I set up my taxes for this?

-- Depending on your country/region of residence and where you sell your apps, you may be required to pay US taxes.
+- Depending on your country/region of residence and where you sell your apps, you may be required to pay US or CA taxes.
 See Setting Up Taxes for Your App for more information.

 - Q: What is the Tax Identification Interview?